cardano-foundation/developer-portal/docs/stake-pool-guide/grafana-dashboard.md

 ```

-Save the file and exit your text editor and to activate the changes, restart Grafana.
+Save the file and exit your text editor.
+To activate the changes, restart Grafana.

 ```shell